botlabs-gg/yagpdb-docs-v2/.github/STYLE.md

 5. Properly number your ordered lists
 7. Use backticks for `inline code` and triple backticks for code blocks

+Also take note of the [additional Markdown features](#additional-markdown-features) section below, which covers some of the more advanced features that you can use in the documentation, such as callouts, math typesetting, and diagrams.

 ## In Detail

 Below are the detailed explanations for the guidelines outlined above, as well as some additional information and examples.